sddaniels/transition-forward-project/src/pages/resources/transition-plan/index.md

 - Physical appearance
 - Manner of dress
 - Mannerisms
-- Habits
+- Habits and daily routine
 - Facilities usage
-- Interests
+- Interests made known to others
 - Group membership
 - Physical strength
-- Friends and family
+- Relationships with friends and family
 - Living situation
 - Time required away from work
-- Medically (not necessarily surgery)
+- Medical concerns (not necessarily surgery)
-- Legally
+- Legal concerns

-That said, it's important to remember that transitioning does not affect one's intelligence or job competency.
+That said, it's important to remember the things that transitioning does not affect.
+Do not make assumptions that an employee will have reduced competency in their role at work.

 ## Planning